Table of Contents

 - Smart validation with jQuery Validation Plugin.

-- Saving entered information in a cookie so it’s possible to retrieve it back in case of a sending error.
-(Reset button deletes the cookie and clear all fields.) 🍪
+- Saving entered information temporarily in a cookie so it’s possible to retrieve it back in case of a sending error, network problem, etc.

 - Input field types, such as email, phone, website, date, etc, are set correctly.

-- The first input field is in focus upon loading the page. 🎯
+- The first input field is in focus upon loading the page so user can start typing right away.

-- Countries field has autocomplete with alternative names using Select To Autocomplete.
+- Countries field has autocomplete with alternative country names using Select To Autocomplete.

 - Inline error handling before the form submission on client and server side.